 Identify and Assess

-The first step is to work with stakeholders to identify the processes, functions and activities that will be automated by RPA.
-This includes identifying the workers involved in these processes, the impacts on these workers and the additional processes that may be affected down the line.
+The first step is to work with stakeholders to identify the processes, functions, and activities to be automated by RPA.
+This includes identifying the workers involved in these processes, the impacts on these workers, and the additional processes that may be affected down the line.

-For example, a leading insurance provider was looking for a way to streamline its quarterly data migration process, which took a team of twelve resources more than two weeks to validate, transfer, sync, categorize and push the data to the new source.
-Identifying that planning, testing and prepping took a large majority of these resources, the insurance provider adopted an RPA model to streamline these processes, reducing the time needed from two weeks to fifteen minutes – without the chance of human error.
+For example, a leading insurance provider was looking for a way to streamline its quarterly data migration process, which took a team of 12 resources more than 2 weeks to validate, transfer, sync, categorize, and push the data to the new source.
+Identifying that planning, testing, and prepping took a large majority of these resources.
+The insurance provider adopted an RPA model to streamline these processes, reducing the time needed from 2 weeks to 15 minutes–without the chance of human error.